 About Fragile X Syndrome

-Below you will find an introduction to fragile X. If you would like more detailed information about fragile X, including about specific issues like behaviour or educational needs, then you can download our publications.
-You can also get support and information from the Fragile X Society via our Families and Professionals Advisors.
+One of the Fragile X Society’s aims is to support to families through providing information and resources about these conditions.
+If you would like more detailed information about Fragile X Syndrome, including specific issues like behavioural or educational needs, visit our resources page.
+You can also get support and information by contacting our Families and Professionals Advisors.

-Many children and adults show autistic like features, including: avoiding eye contact, anxiety in social situations, insistence on familiar routines and hand flapping or hand biting.
-Although many people with fragile X relate well to others, anxiety in unfamiliar or unpredictable situations may cause them to act in this way.
-A substantial minority of individuals with fragile X will show greater problems relating to others and may receive a dual-diagnosis of autism.
+Some children and adults show autistic-like features including avoiding eye contact, anxiety in social situations, insistence on familiar routines and hand flapping or hand biting.
+Although many people with Fragile X relate well to others, anxiety in unfamiliar or unpredictable situations may cause them to act in this way.
+Up to 50% of males, and around 15% of females with FXS may receive a dual diagnosis of autism.
 Speech and language are usually delayed with continuing speech and communication problems.
 Some children and adults develop epilepsy.

-However, strengths associated with fragile X include good imitation skills, visual learning and long term memories.
-People are also often described as having likable personalities, being sensitive to others’ emotions and as having a good sense of humour!
+Strengths associated with Fragile X include good imitation skills, visual learning and long-term memories.
+Those living with Fragile X are also often described as having likeable personalities, being sensitive to others’ emotions and as having a good sense of humour!

-There are some physical features associated with fragile X, including a long narrow face with prominent jaw bones and ears.
-However, these are rarely obvious in young children.
+There are some physical features associated with Fragile X, including a long narrow face with prominent jaw bones and ears however, these are rarely obvious in young children.
 The lack of distinguishing features is one of the reasons that diagnosis can be delayed.
-You cannot tell that someone has fragile X just based upon their appearance or behaviour.
-The only way to tell if someone has Fragile X Syndrome is to do a genetic test.
+You cannot tell that someone has Fragile X just based upon their appearance or behaviour therefore the only way to tell if someone has Fragile X Syndrome is to do a genetic test.